 2. DO say yes to everything (within reason!)

-“When I started at my first internship at the News & Observer, I was given some ‘fluff’ assignments that the other reporters didn't want to do,” said Michelle Lewis, a senior at the University of North Carolina-Chapel Hill.
+“When I started at my first internship at the News & Observer, I was given some ‘fluff’ assignments that the other reporters didn't want to do,” said Michelle Lewis, an alum of the University of North Carolina-Chapel Hill and HC's Senior Editor.
 “I started off by covering an arts festival on a Saturday.
 The fact that I would do these assignments that nobody else wanted to do and [that] I was happy to do them made my editor trust me with bigger responsibilities later on.
 I went from writing about a festival to covering murders on my own in a few weeks!”

 3. DO practice good email etiquette